Alcohol e-commerce startup Thirstie raises $7M

 Currently, Thirstie said it supports on-demand delivery in more than 30 cities, and can also ship to any location where shipping alcohol is legal.

-Looking ahead, the Southworth plans to continue developing Thirstie’s data technology — not just creating dashboards where brands can view their own customer data, but also doing more to aggregate that data to give brands an anonymized, industry-wide view.
+Looking ahead, Southworth plans to continue developing Thirstie’s data technology — not just creating dashboards where brands can view their own customer data, but also doing more to aggregate that data to give brands an anonymized, industry-wide view.

 “Down the road, there are some very interesting products we can build that can — if the brands are interested — be shared,” he said.
 “It will be more of a shared marketplace, so all of the brands are going to benefit.”

-Thirstie has now raised a total of $12 million. with the new funding coming from Queens Court Capital.
+Thirstie has now raised a total of $12 million, with the new funding coming from Queens Court Capital.

 “While some companies have taken capital from industry players to rapidly accelerate the growth of their business, Thirstie realized this could create bias if done too early,” said former Citibank CEO Joe Plumeri (who invested through Queens Court) in a statement.
 “We admire that Thirstie decided it was more important to scale at a pace that is manageable and allows them to remain independent, and we’re excited to help them achieve their goals.”